leedavis81/drest/_posts/2013-06-08-installation.markdown

 {% endhighlight %}

- Alternatively you can download / clone or fork it directly from github.
+ Alternatively you can download or clone it directly from github.

  <a class="btn btn-medium btn-primary" href="https://github.com/leedavis81/drest/archive/master.zip">Github Download</a>